ietf-rats-wg/eat/draft-ietf-rats-eat.md

 In {{encoding}} on encoding, the CDDL groups turn into CBOR map entries and JSON name/value pairs.

 Each claim described has a unique text string and integer that identifies it.
-CBOR encoded tokens MUST use only the integer for claim keys.
+CBOR encoded tokens MUST use only the integer for Claim Keys.
-JSON encoded tokens MUST use only the text string for claim names.
+JSON encoded tokens MUST use only the text string for Claim Names.

 ## Token ID Claim (cti and jti)